Khelechy/pearbook/pearbook_core/README.md

 ## Research Context
 This implementation serves as a case study for:
+- **Cryptographic Security in P2P Systems**: Client-side key generation and digital signature verification
+- **User Identity Management**: Separation of operational identifiers and display names
-- **CAP Theorem**: Prioritizing Availability and Partition Tolerance over strict Consistency.
+- **CAP Theorem**: Prioritizing Availability and Partition Tolerance over strict Consistency
-- **CRDTs in Practice**: Demonstrating OR-Set for sets and PN-Counter for counters.
+- **CRDTs in Practice**: Demonstrating OR-Set for sets and PN-Counter for counters with security
-- **DHT Scalability**: Using actual Kademlia DHT with libp2p for distributed storage.
+- **DHT Scalability**: Using actual Kademlia DHT with libp2p for distributed storage
+- **Digital Signatures**: ECDSA implementation for operation authentication in decentralized systems

 [Reference research paper here](https://doi.org/10.64388/IREV9I2-1710338-8995)